dorjeduck/minbpe.mojo/README.md

 - We achieved a significant performance boost by utilizing [Maxim Zaks'](https://github.com/mzaks) exceptional Mojo library, [CompactDict](https://github.com/mzaks/compact-dict), which provides blazing fast dictionary implementations.
 We've incorporated a slightly modified version of this library in the `mojobe.utils` folder (`generic_dict` and `string_dict`); all credits go to him.
 - [Gregor Purdy](https://github.com/gnp) has implemented an impressive Rust port of `minbpe`.
 In our initial tests, Gregor's port slightly outperforms our current Mojo version.
 Remarkable project.
-- We are excited to provide a detailed performance comparison between the original and the two ports soon.
+- We are excited to provide a detailed performance comparison between the original and the two available ports soon.
 This effort is not about competing for speed but to inspire one another in creating excellent, high-performance, open-source projects.

 ## License